Don’t think you’re good with money? Think again. You are good because it’s proven in these 8 ways to confirm that you are a financial genius.

-I’m the same way and have recently realized that I’m in the financial genius category.
+I complete similar financial processes and know for sure that I’m in the financial genius category.

 Every month, a specific amount of money is transferred from my checking account into savings.
-That’s working out quite well, and every six months, I evaluate if it’s time to increase that amount.
+That system works well, and every six months, I evaluate if it’s time to increase that transferred amount.

-My bills are sorted according to date due and placed in an organizer I purchased from Lillian Vernon.
-The organizer sits on my dresser, and as bills arrive they are opened, reviewed for discrepancies, and entered into the proper slot so I know when to pay.
+My bills are sorted according to date due and placed in a 31-day organizer purchased years ago.
+The organizer sits on my dresser, and as bills arrive each is opened, reviewed for accuracy, and entered into the proper slot so I know when to pay.

-I still receive bills by mail for the reason explained in this article.
-I will not throw my family into turmoil wondering where the bills are if I suddenly pass away, and as mentioned in that article, unless creditors offer a discount for online billing, I won’t allow them to save money unless I’m saving, too.
+I still receive most bills by mail for the reason explained in this article.
+Before year’s end I will update my homeowner’s manual with creditors’ names, account numbers, and other documentation.
+I vow to not throw my family into turmoil wondering where the bills are if I suddenly pass away.

 What else do you calculate, organize, and accomplish?